Updated April 13, 2023

 Introduction to GIT Cherry-pick

-In this article, we’re going to learn about the GIT Cherry-pick in detail.
-There are many programmers working on the same software development from different corners of the world.
+The following article provides an outline for GIT Cherry-pick.
+Many programmers are working on the same software development from different corners of the world.
 Then how to manage the codes?
-How they will make others understand what changes they have made?
+How will they make others understand what changes they have made?
 How to commit the codes and maintain different versions?
 How to merge the codes?

 What is GIT Cherry-pick?

-Use below command [in Unix system] to know different options for git-cherry-pick,
+Use the below command [in Unix system] to know different options for git-cherry-pick.

 git cherry-pick [–edit] [-n] [-m parent-number] [-x] <commit>